UBC-DSCI/jupyterdays/jupyterdays/schedule/speakers.md

 ## Marie-Hélène Burle

-Marie is a Research Computing Training Assistant at [WestGrid](https://westgrid.ca) and [Compute Canada](https://computecanada.ca) where she develops workshops and webinars on machine learning, Julia, Git, R, HPC, and linux tools.
+Evolutionary ecologist by training, Marie is a Research Computing Training Assistant at [WestGrid](https://westgrid.ca) and [Compute Canada](https://computecanada.ca) where she develops workshops and webinars on machine learning, Julia, Git, R, HPC, and Linux tools.
 She is also a Data/Software Carpentry instructor and an open source advocate.

 - Website: [marie-helene-burle.netlify.com](https://marie-helene-burle.netlify.com)
 - Twitter: [MHBurle](https://twitter.com/MHBurle)